 Southland ArtsSouthland Arts

-Southland Arts is a group of arts organizations, municipalities, and businesses who seek to enrich the lives of our communities.
-Southland Arts promotes the Southern Suburbs of Chicago as a vibrant family-friendly arts destination.
-Southland Arts encourages connection, knowledge exchange, and resource-sharing among arts, municipalities, and businesses.
+Southland Arts is an organization which seeks to enrich the lives of our community.
+Southland Arts promotes the Southern Suburbs as a vibrant family-friendly destination and encourages connection, knowledge exchange, and resource-sharing among arts, municipalities, and businesses.

 The Southern Suburbs of Chicago represent the heart of America with family-friendly villages, strong education systems, award-winning park districts with vast recreational opportunities, a vibrant arts scene, affordable housing, convenient shopping and transportation, welcoming public spaces, and perhaps most distinctively, diverse and engaged communities.

 Visual Arts, Performing Arts, Sculpture, Painting, Music, Dance, and Theatre

 Financial, Retail, Healthcare, Real Estate, and Professional Services

 Southland Arts is comprised of 17 Arts organizations.